davejacobs/cljs-example/README.md

 - I can destroy streaming panels
 - A blank panel does not show up until I start loading data
 - Searching is dynamic (happens whenever I load new data)
+- I can visually select any range of nucleotides

-#### Chores ####
+#### Technical features/chores ####

-- Remove jQuery except for plugins
+- Tech debt: Remove jQuery except for plugins
-- Integrate Reagent or Om
+- Spike: Integrate React+Om
-- Any subset of nucleotides is selectable (wrappable in a div)
+- SpikeLook into a non-React virtual DOM: https://github.com/Matt-Esch/virtual-dom
-- Try to use monads and CSS animations for controlled, functional state transformations
+- Spike: Try to use monads and CSS animations for controlled, functional state transformations
 - Performance: use larger buffers for sending over sequences
 - Performance: cache sequences
-- Look into a non-React virtual DOM: https://github.com/Matt-Esch/virtual-dom